linoravny/React-App/README.md

 ## About
 react js app with
 - rebass for UI components
-- @emotion/react + @rebass/preset for css team handle
+- rebass theme + @emotion/react + @emotion/styled for css team handle
 - react-router-dom for web routing
 - react-redux for state management
 - formik for handel forms